gcallah/JohnGray/papers/garrard.md

 societies along the spectrum to civilization, by force if necessary, an attitude inherited by many of the later political ideologies that he claims grew out of it, above all liberalism.
-He refers to 'the Enlightenment project of refounding morality and social life on universal and rationally compelling principles' (Gray 1997, p.
+He refers to 'the Enlightenment project of re-founding morality and social life on universal and rationally compelling principles' (Gray 1997, p.
 158), a project that he considers both doomed to failure and highly destructive of the human and natural worlds.

-Like Friedrich Nietzsche, on whom Gray relies very heavily in his diagnosis of the sickness at the heart of Western civilization.
-Both believe in what might be called the 'continuity thesis' of Western history---that it constitutes a single, continuous stream of rationalist humanism aiming at its ultimate realization in a universal civilization with a common morality discoverable by reason.
+Like Friedrich Nietzsche, on whom Gray relies very heavily in his diagnosis of the sickness at the heart of Western civilization, he believes in what might be called the 'continuity thesis' of Western history---that it constitutes a single, continuous stream of rationalist humanism aiming at its ultimate realization in a universal civilization with a common morality discoverable by reason.
 This is the thematic core